Oregon Subtractions from Income

 Federal Pension Income (code 307)

 You may be able to subtract some or all of your taxable federal pension included in 2015 federal income.
 This includes benefits paid to the retiree or the beneficiary.
 It does not include disability payments if you have not attained the minimum retirement age.
 The subtraction amount is based on the number of months of federal service before and after October 1, 1991:

 - If all your months of federal service were before October 1, 1991, subtract 100 percent of the taxable amount of federal pension income you reported on your federal return.

 * If you have no months of service before October 1, 1991, you cannot subtract any federal pension

 * If your service was both before and after October 1, 1991, subtract a percentage of the taxable federal pension income you reported on your federal return.

 To determine your percentage, divide the months of service before October 1, 1991, by the total months of service or points earned.
 Round the percentage to three places (example: .4576 = 45.8 percent).
-Once you’ve determined the percentage, it will remain the same each year.
+Once you have determined the percentage, it will remain the same each year.
 Write the percentage on line 17a.
 If you have two federal pensions, write the second percentage on line 17b and enter your total subtraction amount on line 17.
 Figure the percentage for each pension separately.

 Interest and Dividends From U.S. Government (code 315)